carlossagala/workshops/nodejs/ocp/00/README.md

 ![](./images/2.png)

-When it has finished to aprovision, we can exec the next command
+When it has finished to provision, we can exec the next command

 ```bash
 oc new-app nodejs:10~https://github.com/carlossagala/workshops.git --context-dir=nodejs -eREDIS="redis:6379" -eREDIS_PASSWORD=r3dh4t01!